A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Enhancements to the basic Poisson mash model

 \subsection{Modeling random effects}

-Even in the absence of expression differences ($\beta_{jr} = 0$ for all $r = 1, \ldots, R$), one might have heterogeneity in $\lambda_{jr}$ across $r$ due to other sources of experimental variation.
-To account for this variation, we introduce a random effect $\eta_{jr}$,
+Even in the absence of expression differences ($\beta_{jr} = 0$ for all $r = 1, \ldots, R$), there might be heterogeneity in $\lambda_{jr}$ across conditions due to other sources of experimental variation.
+To account for this variation, we introduce a ``random effect'' $\eta_{jr}$,

-and assign a normal prior to the random effects for each gene $j$,
+and assign a normal prior to the random effects for each gene,